Algebraic Varieties and Automorphic Functions: Boundaries of Hermitian Symmetric Domains

 \subsection{Shilov boundary}

-A fundamental result from complex analysis says that a bounded domain $D \subset \C$ satisfies the maximum modulus principle; a holomorphic function on $\overline{D}$ achieves its maximum modulus on the boundary of $D$.
-In higher dimensions though, we can sometimes say a stronger result in that the maximum modulus must occur at a proper closed subset of the boundary of $D$. \begin{defn} Let $D \subset \C^n$ be a bounded domain.
-The \emph{Shilov boundary} of $D$ is the smallest closed subset $S(D) \subset \bdy D$ that satisfies the maximum modulus principle.
-That is, for any continuous function $f: \overline{D} \to \C$ holomorphic on $D$, the function $|f(z)|$ achieves a maximum at some point $z \in S(D)$. \end{defn}
+A fundamental result from complex analysis says that a bounded domain $D \subset \C$ satisfies the maximum modulus principle: a holomorphic function on $\overline{D}$ achieves its maximum modulus on the boundary of $D$.
+In higher dimensions though, we can sometimes state a stronger result in that the maximum modulus must occur on a proper closed subset of the boundary of $D$. \begin{defn} Let $D \subset \C^n$ be a bounded domain.
+The \emph{Shilov boundary} of $D$ is the smallest closed subset $\sigma(D) \subset \bdy D$ that satisfies the maximum modulus principle.
+That is, for any holomorphic function defined in an open neighborhood of the closure $\overline{D}$, the function $|f(z)|$ achieves a maximum at some point $z \in \sigma(D)$. \end{defn}

 \begin{exmp} If $D = \mb{D} \times \mb{D} \subset \C^2$, then the Shilov boundary is $S^1 \times S^1$.
 It satisfies the maximum modulus principle by applying the single variable maximum modulus principle in the first coordinate and then the second coordinate.
-It is a proper closed subset of $\bdy D$. \end{exmp}
+It is a proper closed subset of $\bdy D = (\mb{D} \times S^1) \sqcup (S^1 \times \mb{D}) \sqcup (S^1 \times S^1)$. \end{exmp}